eclipse-esmf/esmf-sdk-js-schematics-demo/angular14-demo-app/README.md

 ---

-To update all components to the latest state of the RBS Angular Schematics run the following
+To update all components to the latest state of the ESMF Angular Schematics run the following

 ```
 npm run update:components